Skip to main content

 We have a broad knowledge of trusts and can help you establish, manage, and administer lifetime trusts, will trusts, and asset protection trusts.
 These trusts can be essential tools in passing wealth on to the next generation.
 We can also advise you on home equity release plans and lifetime gifts.

-Our head of department and private client partner, James McMullan, is an associate member of The Association of Lifetime Lawyers, and private client solicitor Herman Cheung is a fully accredited member.
-James and Herman are also members of the Society of Trust & Estate Practitioners (STEP), whilst trainee solicitor Charlotte Barbaroussis is an affiliate member of STEP.
+Our head of department and private client partner, James McMullan, is an associate member of The Association of Lifetime Lawyers.
+James is also a member of the Society of Trust & Estate Practitioners (STEP), whilst trainee solicitor Charlotte Barbaroussis is an affiliate member of STEP.
 James is also a member of the Association of Contentious Trust and Probate Specialists (ACTAPS).

 Testimonial Slides - James McMullan & Charlotte Barbaroussis